- Blistering linear power delivery

 - Detached steering feel not so fun

-Ben Griffin visited Sheepdrove Organic Farm as part of his BMW M140i first drive to see if the German hot-hatch has what it takes to compete with the Ford Focus RS, Honda Civic Type R and VW Golf R.
+Ben Griffin borrowed the BMW M140i for a week to see if the German hot-hatch has what it takes to compete with the Ford Focus RS, Honda Civic Type R and VW Golf R.

 The BMW M135i is dead.
 Long live the BMW M140i, which replaces it as part of a badge refresh.
 Until a 'proper' M1 comes along, this is the fastest, scariest and most lethal 1 Series hatchback your Brexit-damaged pennies can buy.
 So is the latest model any good?